 Smith was born into poverty in Kent, England.
 The family emigrated to Geneva, New York, in 1843, when William was 25.
 Geneva was then the center of a flourishing nursery industry that sold graft stock to grape growers and fruit farmers and ornamental plants to the wealthy.
 After learning the trade, in 1846 the brothers William, Thomas, and Edward Smith founded their own nursery company.
 It thrived, partly because of William’s self-directed studies of plant breeding.
 This led him to read widely in biology and then in other sciences, especially astronomy, even as his business success made him a millionaire.
 A private man whose childhood sweetheart had died young, Smith never married.

 Smith became an active philanthropist.
 To enhance Geneva’s scientific stature, in 1888 he built a brick house and a small but capable astronomical observatory next to his own home in Geneva, recruiting astronomer William R. Brooks to reside there and direct the observatory.
 Brooks discovered numerous comets from the Geneva observatory.
-(The observatory is now privately owned and has been restored.)
+(The facility is now privately owned and has been restored.)
 In 1894 Smith constructed a 3-1/2 story brick and stone opera house in downtown Geneva, a high quality performing arts facility that still anchors the community today.